-Mr. Chan Kwan Pak Gilbert (陳君珀), aged 38, was appointed as a Director on 19 June 2012 and re-designated as a non-executive Director on 24 June 2014.
+Mr. Chan Kwan Pak Gilbert (陳君珀), aged 39, was appointed as a Director on 19 June 2012 and re-designated as a non-executive Director on 24 June 2014.
 Mr. Chan has been the director of GB Autos Ltd. since May 2006, the director of Golden Gate Group Int'l Ltd. since March 2010 and the director of Harvest Finance Ltd. and Harvest Securities Ltd. since November 2011.
 Mr. Chan received his bachelor's degree of Engineering in Mechanical Engineering Technology from Kingston University, United Kingdom in July 2001.
+Mr. Chan is the son of Mr. Chan Kin Sun, a substantial shareholder of the Company.